The total gain or loss (as a percentage) that an investment realises over a given time period.

 A method of raising extra capital through the issue of new equity shares.
 Existing shareholders can buy new shares in proportion to their current holdings, usually at a discount, or sell their rights to other investors.

-The chance that there might be investment losses from the investment originally made, or the return that is expected.
+The chance that there might be losses from an original investment, or the return deviates from what is expected.

 Retail Price Index.
 The main measure of inflation used for calculating indexation for capital-gains tax and on index-linked gilts and National Savings products.

-Investment trusts similar to each other in scope and objectives.
-A sector also refers to an industry or area of commerce in which a company operates (for example, mining).
+Investment trusts similar to each other in scope and objectives, which may have a particular focus on specific assets, regions or countries.
+A sector also refers to an industry or area of commerce in which a company operates, such as mining.

-These companies tend to exhibit higher volatility than large or medium cap companies, but can offer excellent growth potential.
+Companies of a relatively small size.
+In the UK for example, a company with a market value of under £250 million would be considered small.
+These companies tend to exhibit higher volatility than large- or medium-cap companies, but can offer excellent growth potential.

 The spread is the term used to describe the difference between the offer price and the bid price.

-A Government tax imposed on the buying of shares and property.
-Stamp duty only applies to purchases and not to sales.
+A government tax imposed on the buying of shares and property, which only applies to purchases and not sales.
+Stamp duty for share purchases is currently 0.5% of the value of the transaction.

-A share of a company held by an invidivual or group.
+A share of a company held by an individual or group.

-The growth in value of a share holding over a specified period, assuming that dividends are re- invested to buy additional units of the stock.
+The growth in value of a share holding over a specified period, including capital growth, interest, dividends (assuming they are re-invested to buy additional units of the stock) and distributions.

 A fund that aims to replicate the performance of a particular stock market index by buying all or a representative proportion of the stocks within that index.
 Tracker funds are passively managed.